 Judas was desperate for affirmation and the rewards that go with it.
 How cool (and profitable) would it be to be associated with the guy who was going to shake Israel (and maybe even the entire world) to its core?
 Almost everyone who has ever met anyone of celebrity status proudly displays a picture of themselves with the celebrity.
 We can’t help ourselves.
 The picture implies we’re important too.
 Judas was hanging out with the world’s greatest celebrity.

-But then the star started talking about sacrifice, service, and becoming the least.
+But then the celebrity started talking about sacrifice, service, and becoming the least.
 What would that yield?
 Maybe there was still a way to redeem the situation and become a celebrity (with all the benefits).
-And so Judas sold out Jesus for both the money and the fame.
+And so Judas betrayed Jesus for both the money and the fame.
 But then there was guilt and shame.
 Just like Cain.
 Just like David.
 Just like everyone else throughout time that has done something they knew hurt God.
 His response?
-“Then when Judas, his betrayer, saw that Jesus was condemned, he changed his mind and brought back the thirty pieces of silver to the chief priests and the elders, saying, ‘I have condemned innocent blood’” (Matthew 27:3-4).

 Instead of running away from God, like Cain, or acknowledging how he hurt God by his deeds, like David, he buried himself in grief and regret: “And throwing down the pieces of silver into the temple, he departed, and he went and hanged himself” (Matthew 27:3).

 Think about this for a moment.
-Of the three individuals I have pointed out who did terrible things, who was in the best position to come out from under the terrible burden of guilt and shame?
+Of the three men who did terrible things, who was in the best position to come out from under the terrible burden of guilt and shame?
 Would it not be Judas who heard Jesus speak of God’s desire to forgive the repentant heart?
-Judas, who heard Jesus speak of giving rest to those who carried burdens?
+Judas, who heard Jesus speak of giving rest to those who carry burdens?